San Francisco Spring Fair Participation Kit

 - Your Booth space.
 Create your own pop-up shop to showcase and sell your work to an engaged audience!

 - Inclusion on our roster.
-Our website’s 150K+ unique pageviews per month will put your linked site in front of a variety of buyers and shoppers both before and after the Fair.
+Our website’s 150K+ unique pageviews per month will put your linked site in front of a variety of buyers and shoppers leading up to the Fair.

 - Wholesale opportunities.
 Buyers head to Renegade to discover unique makers and products like yours, and many reach out during and after the show to set-up accounts with their store.